 The ABE curriculum umbrella includes Adult Diploma, GED, English as a Second Language (ESL or EL), Family Literacy, Basic Skills Enhancement, Workplace Literacy, and U.S. Citizenship/Civics.
 Programs are delivered primarily through public school districts as well as through non-profit organizations, some technical colleges and state and local correctional institutions.

 Resources related to Minnesota's Adult Basic Education and GED programs, including local contacts, policy, administration resources, and professional development opportunities can be found on the Minnesota Literacy Council website.
 Select the link provided under resources.

 General Educational Development (GED) Test

-Minnesota residents who are not currently enrolled in high school and are at least 19 nears of age (or at least 16 and have obtained an age waiver) are eligible to take the GED.
-You will also need a valid, current, government-issued photo ID card.
+Minnesota residents who are not currently enrolled in high school and are at least 19 years of age (or at least 16 through August 15, 2014, and have obtained an age waiver) are eligible to take the GED.
+The minimum age changes to 17 as of August 16, 2014, due to recently passed legislation.
+You will also need a valid, current government-issued photo ID.

 Warning Regarding Misleading GED Claims

 The state of Minnesota GED Diploma can be neither earned nor obtained via the Internet or through correspondence programs.
 The Tests of General Educational Development developed by the GED Testing Service® often require extensive preparation and/or the demonstration of a high level of high school knowledge and academic skills.
-Tests are administered only at official GED Testing Centers under the direction of the Minnesota Department of Education.
+Tests are administered only at Pearson Vue Testing Centers under the direction of Pearson Vue® and the GED Testing Service.
 Any other GED diploma or “high school equivalency certificate” not issued by the Minnesota Department of Education may not be accepted by employers, colleges and universities or the military.

 GED® and the GED Testing Service® are registered trademarks of the American Council on Education® and may not be used or reproduced without the express written permission of the American Council on Education®.